Rebecca Roanhorse: Background and family

-Roanhorse graduated from Yale University and later earned her JD degree from the University of New Mexico School of Law, specializing in Federal Indian Law and lived for several years on the Navajo Nation, where she clerked at the Navajo Supreme Court before working as an attorney.
-She currently lives in New Mexico with her husband, who is Navajo, and their daughter.
+Roanhorse graduated from Yale University and earned a master’s degree in theology at Union Theological Seminary.
+For a period of time, she worked as a computer programmer at Wall Street.
+Later, after meeting her birth mother, she earned her JD degree from the University of New Mexico School of Law, specializing in Federal Indian Law and lived for several years on the Navajo Nation, where she clerked at the Navajo Supreme Court before working as an attorney.